Lightning Ridge Australian Opal No. 1 media thumbnails

 Frequently asked questions

 Yes.
 This cabochon was acquired directly from specialized Australian suppliers and cut in our workshop.
-Lightning Ridge (New South Wales) is the main source of high-intensity play-of-color opal in Australia.
+Lightning Ridge (New South Wales) is the main source of opal with high-intensity play of color in Australia.

 Has it received any treatment?